oZelloX/QA-portfolio-/projects/api_shop/test_cases/post_add_a _new_product.md

 ---

 **Notes:**
+- The `id` is assigned by the server and may vary between requests.
+- The `id` field must be a positive integer.
+Values like decimals or strings are not valid.
 - Although the resource was successfully created, the API returned `200 OK` instead of the expected `201 Created`.
 - This may violate REST conventions and could be considered for a bug report.
-- The `id` is assigned by the server and may vary between requests.